 "Squadron Commander Mark Honable," I said as I entered his office.
 It was larger than my office, befitting his position leading a larger squadron.

 "It's just a maintenance squadron," he said.
-"Eddie it's good to see you after all these years.
+"James it's good to see you after all these years.
 I never expected to see a troublemaker like you in command of a flying squadron; but you are probably the perfect officer to take over the mess Colonel Haney left behind."

 "I'd say you have the bigger challenge, Mark.
 Those are some pretty tired looking birds out there."

 "Yeah, they are," he said.
 Mark pulled out a binder from a shelf behind his desk.
 "We have the oldest C-130s on active duty, but we have the best MC rate of any E-model.
 We are pushing 63 percent."
 A maintenance capable rate of 63 percent would doom any commercial operation to economic failure and it would certainly doom my squadron to failure.
 But for a combat airlift unit, it must have been pretty good.

 "Can you keep that up with an increased ops tempo?"
 I asked.